014537890 info@lawline.ie

 • Unnecessary extraction of a tooth

-Gum disease which is also known as gingivitis is recognised by an inflammation of the gums and is caused by a build-up of plaque on the teeth.
-If this plaque is not removed it will cause inflammation of the gums and bleeding of the gums when teeth are brushed.
-It can also cause bad breath (halitosis).
+Gum disease, also known as gingivitis, is characterised by inflammation of the gums caused by a build-up of plaque on the teeth.
+If this plaque is not removed, it will lead to gum inflammation and bleeding when brushing.
+It can also result in bad breath (halitosis).

-If a patient attends for regular check-ups with their dentist and this dentist fails to diagnose gum disease or periodontal disease it could have severe consequences for the patient and the dental practitioner may be found to have failed in his/her duty of care.
+If a patient attends regular check-ups with their dentist and this dentist fails to diagnose gum or periodontal disease, it could have serious consequences for the patient, and the dental practitioner might be considered to have failed in their duty of care.